Commercial Lighting as Security for Your Business

 • Wrap-Around Brackets can have one to four arms and are made for round poles with a diameter of 7-13 inches.
 Our wrap-around brackets are made from galvanized steel which can withstand corrosive environments.

-• Sports Lighting Brackets are useful to mount a camera to your sports lighting setup.
+• Sports Lighting Brackets are useful for mounting a camera to your sports lighting setup.
 The brackets can hold multiple items if desired.

 • Wood Pole Brackets: If you want to mount a security camera to your wood pole, there are many choices, including cantilever, steel tie rod, aluminum tie rod, upsweep, cross arm, and elliptical brackets.